 The Power of Meaning

-In this revolutionary personal growth audiobook, positive psychologist Emily Esfahani Smith asks if our cultural obsession with happiness is causing us to miss out on something more important: meaning.
+In this revolutionary personal growth audiobook, journalist Emily Esfahani Smith (who has her master's in positive psychology) asks if our cultural obsession with happiness is causing us to miss out on something more important: meaning.
 Synthesizing research from fellow psychologists, sociologists, neuroscientists, and philosophers, Esfahani Smith paints a picture of what it might look like to create a meaningful life in 21st-century Western culture (and why it's so important).
 Through the four pillars of meaning, you'll be invited to reflect on how you might create space for the deep, mysterious elements of life that make it worth living.

 The Brain Warrior's Way